ngworker/lumberjack/libs/ngworker/lumberjack/http-driver/README.md

 export class AppModule {}
 ```

 Only this time we are passing our custom configuration object.
-Notice however that we are not passing the levels property, therefore all levels are supported (default).